chain-ml/council/docs/source/examples/budget.rst

 Example
 =======

-The example below demonstrate how to use the budget to limit the amount of resources an agent is allowed to consume.
+The example below demonstrates how to use the budget to limit the amount of resources an agent is allowed to consume.

 .. testcode::